cpoohee/MeterVideo2Txt/README.md

 ## TODO list
-- track area of interest
-- allow tracking based on the last available coordinates and known polygon size.
 - "Process" button to continue extract
 - "Export" button to save detected text and labels
+- editable value from gui to view exact frame
+- More choices of detector and recogniser

 ### Potential issues
 - 2 or more values might be detected within the same bounding polygon.